Art’s Automotive services some Mazda models, but not all. The Mazda cars we repair are:

 - Every 90K – everything in the 30K + coolant (Mazda recommends the first coolant at 120K, and then every 60K/2 years)

-If you’re looking for someone who knows Mazda repair and service and live in the East Bay Area, give us a call.
+We’re ASE certified, so if you’re looking for a shop Mazda repair near you, and live in the East Bay Area, give us a call.
+We’d love to be your Mazda specialist.
 Most of our clients live in Berkeley, but we also have people come from Emeryville, Oakland, El Cerrito, Albany and Richmond.
 We’re exactly one mile from Ashby BART.

 Wondering how to get around while your Mazda is in the shop?
 Read this article for some tips.